Dance (Gary Numan album): Overview

 Dance was Numan's most experimental album to date with a minimalistic approach featuring sparse electronic sounds and prolific use of drum machines and percussion.
 With synth-pop music in the mainstream by 1981, Numan made a conscious effort to explore new musical areas.
 Influenced by Brian Eno, Kraftwerk, Lou Reed and Japan, Numan hired Japan's bassist Mick Karn to play on the album.
 Dance is described as Numan's first true solo album, having previously been supported by an accompanying backing band on his previous albums.

 Lyrically the songs were inspired by the imagery of authors William S. Burroughs and J. G. Ballard and features Numan's own personal experiences, particularly a relationship that had turned bitter.

 The song "Stories" was performed live by Numan in his "Teletour" of 1980, prior to its recording for Dance; a live version of "Stories" can be found in the 2005 expanded edition of Numan's live album Living Ornaments '80.
-The songs "She's Got Claws" and "Cry, The Clock Said" were premiered on Numan's "Farewell Concerts" at Wembley Arena in April 1981 and live versions are included on the live album Living Ornaments '81 (1998).
+The songs "She's Got Claws" and "Cry, The Clock Said" were premiered at Numan's "farewell concerts" at Wembley Arena in April 1981 and live versions are included on the live album Living Ornaments '81 (1998).
 The song "Moral" is a radical reworking of the track "Metal" on Numan's 1979 album The Pleasure Principle, including a lyrical stab at the contemporary New Romantic movement and featuring an appearance by violinist Nash the Slash.
 Parts of the new version were performed in the live version of "Metal" on Living Ornaments '81.
 A previously unreleased extended version of the studio track appeared on the 2018 vinyl double LP reissue of Dance.
 "Night Talk", co-written by Numan and Paul Gardiner, was originally the B-side of "Stormtrooper in Drag", a collaboration released under the name Paul Gardiner in July 1981.
 The title track "Dance" was not included on the album and remained unreleased until it appeared as a bonus track on the 1999 CD release of the album.